nsai2/osm-navigator/README.md

-﻿SAITIS NAV v26 — Full GitHub project (root-based) Upload ΟΛΑ τα παραπάνω αρχεία στο root του repo (ΟΧΙ ως .zip).
-Actions → Android APK → Artifacts: app-release.apk
+﻿SAITIS NAV v27 — Upload all contents (NOT the zip) to the root of a new GitHub repo.
+Actions → Android APK → find APK in Artifacts.